 - Our progression documents for all subjects (including the EYFS) which provide the backbone of knowledge and skills in each class.
-These are summarised in the termly curriculum maps for each class.
-Together these documents underpin the progression of learning that teacher's design and children experience.
-Key concepts and skills are explicit in the learning objectives and activities (which are designed to achieve and practice the concepts and skills). - Feedback, which to be most effective, should be as soon as possible.
-As a result, we prioritise verbal feedback, peer assessment, self marking/assessment and 'check ins' in lessons (to see if pupils are on the right track).
+These are summarised in the termly curriculum maps for parents.
+Together these documents underpin the progression of learning that teachers design and children experience.
+Key concepts and skills are explicit in the learning objectives and activities (which are designed to achieve and practise the concepts and skills). - Feedback, to be most effective, should be as soon as possible.
+As a result, we prioritise verbal feedback, peer assessment, self-marking/assessment and 'check ins' in lessons (to see if pupils are on the right track).
 Pupils need to get a sense of how they are doing against the learning objective, any strengths and any next steps.
-We also mark work against the learning objectives and provide feedback on strengths or next steps as appropriate (for further information see our Marking and Feedback policy). - Skilful questioning and focussed dialogue (whole, group, paired) to assess and gauge understanding and misconceptions. - Observation of children's work/activity/confidence/contribution. - Mixing in a 'no hands up' approach and targeted questioning which promotes the active learning of all pupils and teacher assessment of verbal responses. - Teachers being explicit about what 'good' looks like so children can continually self assess. - Regular low stake assessments (e.g. multiple choice), 'check ups' (warm up questions), retrieval practice, dictation or 'what do we know?' openers to support teachers and pupils checking their learning, addressing misconceptions and embedding learning into long term memory (as children are regularly required to actively draw on their learning). - Children knowing their next steps in learning in English and Maths through whole class targets or individual targets as appropriate.
-Our older children, in order to prepare for Secondary school, I will have increasing ownership of progression grids and their next steps themselves.
+We also mark work against the learning objectives and provide feedback on strengths or next steps as appropriate (for further information see our Feedback policy). - Skilful questioning and focussed dialogue (whole, group, paired) to assess and gauge understanding and misconceptions. - Observation of children's work/activity/confidence/contribution. - Mixing in a 'no hands up' approach, targeted questioning, whole class responses (such as voting, whiteboards etc) which promotes the active learning of all pupils and teacher assessment of verbal responses. - Teachers being explicit about what 'good' looks like so children can continually self-assess. - Regular low stake assessments (e.g. multiple choice), 'check ups' (warm up questions), retrieval practice, dictation or 'what do we know?' openers to support teachers and pupils checking their learning, addressing misconceptions and embedding learning into long term memory (as children are regularly required to actively draw on their learning). - Children knowing their next steps in learning in English and Maths through whole class targets /individual targets or success criteria grids as appropriate.
+Our older children, in order to prepare for Secondary school, will have increasing ownership of progression grids and their next steps themselves.
 These targets/next steps will be shared with parents in reports and at parent's evenings.